Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 Video200 MB336 thousand

-Given that most object stores store large blobs, as opposed to small records seen in KV stores and relational databases, it's possible that the absolute numbers aren't so high such that you could simply preallocate a very large fixed hash index, and avoid the issues around O(n) degradation and expensive resizes.
-Continuing the example, if we assume a mixed workload (e.g. user content), an upper bound might be 30 million objects.
-If each bucket pointer occupies 6 bytes, and we overprovision by 4x and use 120 million buckets, that's 687 MB, or 0.001% of the disk space.
-This makes sense — if objects are 2 MB, then 6×4 bytes per object is insignificant.
+If we assume a mixed workload, an upper bound might be 30 million objects.
+If each bucket pointer is 6 bytes (supports up to 2^48 byte disks), and we overprovision by 4x and use 120 million buckets, that's 687 MB, or 0.001% of the disk space.
 Even at 500×3 million buckets, that's 8.4 GB, or 0.01% of disk space.

-So in Turbostore, a hash index with a configurable amount of buckets is used.
-On disk, it is stored as an array of bucket pointers.
+So I took this approach.
 In memory, one read-write lock exists per bucket, which covers both the bucket state (linked list) as well as any objects (inode + data) in it.
 How it interacts with each operation:

 While locking a bucket could theoretically lock more than one object, we expect one utilized bucket to equal one object almost all the time.